maxgoedjen/secretive/README.md

 ### Auditable Build Process

 Builds are produced by GitHub Actions with an auditable build and release generation process.

-#### Attestated Releases
-Starting with Secretive 3.0, builds are attestd using [GitHub Artifact Attestation](https://docs.github.com/en/actions/concepts/security/artifact-attestations).
+Starting with Secretive 3.0, builds are attested using [GitHub Artifact Attestation](https://docs.github.com/en/actions/concepts/security/artifact-attestations).
 Attestations are viewable in the build log for a build, and also on the [main attestation page](https://github.com/maxgoedjen/secretive/attestations).

 ### A Note Around Code Signing and Keychains